 Interviewing is an extremely important part of the Co-op experience.
 Interviewing is the way that you get your assignment.
 Our office can only take you so far by giving recommendations and information about you to companies.
 You must complete the process by selling the best version of yourself to the company.

 With any company that is interviewing you, whether it is for a Co-op position or an actual job after graduation, it is important that you have researched the company.
 You need to be familiar with what the company does and its values.
-You can easily research companies by using the Internet or by stopping by the Engineering Professional Practice program in 310 Perkins Hall.
+You can easily research companies by using the Internet or by stopping by the Engineering Professional Practice program at 161 Zeanah Engineering Complex.
 We have information on companies that students have provided from their Co-op assignment, and you are welcome to come and look through them to get a sense of how the company might fit your overall goals.

 For face-to-face interviews, you will be in direct contact with representatives from that company.
 In these interviews, you are not just being judged on how you answer the questions, but you are also judged on your mannerisms, dress, professionalism, and poise.
 It is important to remember that you only get one chance to make a first impression, so strive to make it a good one.
 Dress in these interviews is strict business attire, which is the following: